kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 When you install Anaconda, conda makes a single base environment for you.
 It is called `base` and this is why it says "(base)" at your terminal prompt.
 For this course, you need a dedicated conda enviromnet for your exercises on both your local machine and on the cluster.
 Lets call both of them `popgen`.

 The environmnet on your local machine does not need a lot of packages since it mainly serves to let you connect to the cluster.
-This command creates a `popgen` enviromnet and installs `slurm-jupyter` from my conda chanel along with a few other packages that may come in handy:
+This command creates a `popgen` enviromnet and installs `slurm-jupyter` from my conda channel along with a few other packages that may come in handy:

 ```bash
 conda create --name popgen -c kaspermunch slurm-jupyter jupyter jupyterlab pandas numpy matplotlib ipympl nodejs seaborn scikit-learn statsmodels
 ```

+It may take `conda` a while to create the environment, so be patient.
 Say yes (press Enter) when asked to install packages.

 **Important:** Whenever you use the terminal to do exercises, you should activate your `popgen` environment like this: